 When you register your own domain, you may be able to avoid certain delivery problems by updating your DMARC policy to tell receiving servers to accept emails sent through other servers on behalf of your domain, even if they fail SPF or DKIM authentication.
 A relaxed DMARC policy also helps ensure that your subscribers will receive emails like signup or unsubscribe confirmations.
 The DMARC update process varies by hosting service, so contact your hosting provider or IT department to help set it up.

 To avoid delivery issues and make your campaigns appear to come from your servers instead of Robly’s, you can white label with us.
-If you’re interested in white labeling, contact us at support[at]robly.com.
+At Robly, this option is called Branding and you can set this up in your account.
+Click here for more info.